Family Reimbursement Tracker

 Family reimbursements get messy when they continue over time.
 You pay for a parent’s utility bill, cover a subscription, buy groceries, book travel, or handle an online purchase — then the repayment happens later, partially, or not all at once.

-YouOweMe keeps family money clear with a running balance, repayment history, recurring entries, reminders, and calm money messages when it is time to settle up.
+YouOweMe keeps family money clear with a running balance, a Relationship Timeline for each person, repayment history, recurring entries, reminders, and calm money messages when it is time to settle up.

 Works offline • No mandatory sign-up • Face ID / Touch ID lock